 Avalanche Training - AIARE 2 Overview

-The AIARE (American Institute for Avalanche Research and Education) was founded to provide instructors with the tools to educate students about the knowledge and decision making skills necessary to travel in avalanche terrain.
+American Institute for Avalanche Research and Education (AIARE) was founded to provide instructors with the tools to educate students about the knowledge and decision making skills necessary to travel in avalanche terrain.

-The American Alpine Institute's Avalanche Course instructors are AIARE trained and will teach the standardized AIARE curriculum on each course.
+The American Alpine Institute's Avalanche Course instructors are AIARE-trained instructors and will teach the standardized AIARE curriculum on each course.

 There is no nationally recognized curriculum for avalanche education in the USA.
 There are many avalanche courses and programs available but in large part, course providers operate according to their own personal beliefs and ideas.
 There are few means for the public to assess the quality of an avalanche course or instructor.